 If you think you have more than one copy of a song on your iPhone, the song will play more often when shuffling songs, and will also take up unnecessary space on your device.

 Unfortunately, the iPhone currently provides no way to find which of your tracks are duplicated, so the use of a computer is necessary.
-We will firstly remove any duplicate songs from iTunes, then sync your cleaned library with your iPhone, ensuring that your iPhone's library is the same as your iTunes library.
+We will firstly remove any duplicate songs from iTunes (or Apple Music), then sync your cleaned library with your iPhone, ensuring that your iPhone's library is the same as your iTunes library.

 The quickest way to find and remove these duplicates, with the most control, is by using a trusted third-party software such as Tune Sweeper.